 Major Employment Categories

-The Faculty of the College shall consist of the President, the Dean of Faculty, all who bear the academic titles of Professor, Associate Professor, Assistant Professor, Instructor, Senior Lecturer, Lecturer, the Librarian and the professional members of the Library Staff, and the Registrar.
+The Faculty of the College shall consist of the President, the Dean of Faculty, all who bear the academic titles of Professor, Associate Professor, Assistant Professor, Instructor, Senior Lecturer, and Lecturer.
+For further information, please refer to the Handbook of Faculty Legislation

-The administrative and professional staff includes those staff members primarily responsible for administration of the academic, financial, and business affairs of the College and for providing support services to faculty and students.
+The administrative and professional staff includes those staff members primarily responsible for administration of the academic, financial, and business affairs of the College and for providing support services to faculty and students and include those with such titles, for example, as accountant, comptroller, dean, director, or manager.

-These staff members provide secretarial, clerical, administrative and technical support services to faculty and/or administrators in various academic and administrative offices and include those with such titles, for example, as receptionist/secretary, secretary, telephone dispatcher, administrative assistant or senior administrative assistant.
+These staff members provide clerical, administrative and technical support services to faculty and/or administrators in various academic and administrative offices and include those with such titles, for example, as receptionist, call center specialist, dispatcher, administrative assistant or senior administrative assistant.

-The staff members in this classification provide maintenance or support services in such departments as Facilities Management or Dining Services, and include those with such titles as, for example, custodian, housekeeper, security, general laborer, cook, carpenter, painter.
+The staff members in this classification provide maintenance or support services in such departments as Facilities Management or Dining Services, and include those with such titles as, for example, custodian, housekeeper, skilled laborer, cook, police officer, or painter.
 If they are members of a bargaining unit, the conditions of their employment are governed by an agreement between the College and the union.

 This category is reserved for Mount Holyoke students.
 Many offices and departments employ Mount Holyoke College students during the academic year and in the summer in varying support positions.
 The Student Employment Office, located in the Career Development Center, assists students in obtaining on-campus employment.